education.vic.gov.au

 Format

-Schools should prepare versions for translation of existing English language documents on A4 format, in running text, adhering to approved categories and word limits.
-In preparing the document the text should be written in plain English.
+Schools must prepare the document in A4 size using Microsoft Word, ensuring it is in running text format without complex layouts or special formatting and adhering to approved categories and word limits.
+The text should be written in plain English.

 Note: Any costs incurred for special typesetting, layout requirements and words in excess of the established limits (see above) will have to be met by schools.